mrhteriyaki/magiqtouch-modbus-esp32/README.md

 ![RJ45](Images/rj45.PNG)

 The devices wired up inside 3d printed housing, STL files for 3d printing available in the Housing-CAD-STL folder.
+(Image reflects older wiring with 9/10 pins, has been moved to use alternate pins since photo was taken.)

 ![RJ45](Images/inside_box.jpg)